Leaky condo crisis: Problem

-The main physical problem is water infiltrating into the exterior building envelope (walls and roofs) of buildings, usually through a weather barrier (e.g. building paper or air barrier membrane) that is designed to prevent water drops from passing through, but allow water vapour through.
-However, problems in design, installation, and damage during construction can allow water to penetrate the walls.
+The main physical problem is water infiltrating the exterior building envelope (walls and roofs) of buildings, usually through a water-resistant barrier (e.g. building paper, or housewrap) that is designed to prevent water drops from passing through, but allow water vapour through.
+However, problems in design, installation, and damage during construction can allow water that inevitably penetrates walls to not drain and/or dry.
 This causes rot and delamination of exterior wall cladding and sheathing, rusting in metal wall studs, rot in the wood structure, saturation of batt insulation, and development of mould and spores inside the walls and building interior.
 The construction failures ranged from minor to major failure of the structural integrity of the building.
 Some buildings became unhealthy to occupants.
 Most of these buildings are low-rise, 3–4 story buildings constructed of wood-frame construction, as well as some with steel, concrete, and metal stud construction types, including highrises.

-The majority of the buildings that have experienced these problems in British Columbia are condominium buildings, although commercial properties and public schools have also been impacted.
+The majority of the buildings that have experienced these problems in British Columbia are condominium buildings, although commercial properties and public schools have also been affected.
 Many homeowners have been faced with correcting a problem they did not create, by a contractor they had not hired; they purchased the units either from a previous owner, a developer, or a developer/contractor.
 Typical repair costs are in the tens or even hundreds of thousands of dollars, resulting in significant hardship, bankruptcies, and lawsuits against the developers, contractors, architects, and others involved in the original construction and maintenance of the buildings.

 In total, approximately 45% of the 159,979 condominium strata units and 57% of the 700 school buildings constructed in B.C. between 1985 and 2000 were found to have envelope leak problems.
 It was reported in 2002 that 90% of 3–4 story units built have serious problems and that some have undergone envelope repairs two and three times.
 In 2008 it was estimated the cost to repair the damage to schools alone would be nearly $400 million.